IainPHay/ESPHome-bed-occupancy-FSR/README.md

 Example code is attached.
 You also need to set up two input numbers in Home assistant, min 0, max 3.5 and step 0.05.
 The input number trigger level needs to be set to a voltage between the bed unoccupied and occupied on that side.

 The occupancy sensor can be used for whatever you want, turning a lowlevel light on if up in night is one example.
-I also use node red with an and gate to estabish when bout people up in the morning to open all the blinds, turn on the kettle etc.
+I also use node red with an and gate to estabish when both people up in the morning to open all the blinds, turn on the kettle etc.

 PCBs
 2 PCBS have been designed allowing for a dual bed sensor with trim pots on the board to allow for resistance adjustment on the device, one has the capability of adding a BME280 for rood humidity, pressure and temperature.
 Schematics of both circuits and gerbers are in repo.